An innovative call for projects to cure children with cancer

 1. Early Phase Clinical Trials to evaluate innovative therapies for children and adolescents with cancer.
 These trials must be conducted and financed in at least 2 European countries over 3 years or less.
 We particularly welcome innovative clinical trial design approaches.

-2. Translational research projects addressing childhood and adolescent cancers.
-We strongly encourage multidisciplinary or multi-institution collaborations that lead to the identification of novel targets of action, new therapies or better models of disease.
+2. Translational Research Projects addressing childhood and adolescent cancers.
+We strongly encourage multidisciplinary or multi-institution collaborations that lead to the identification of novel targets of action, new therapies or more relevant disease models.
 We require a clear pathway to a clinical trial but we accept high-risk / high return proposals.

 A robust selection process